sethlilly/Vapor/README.md

 # Deprecation Notice

+**UPDATE 2018-08-22**: Remember when I said 1.5 would be the last release in the 1.x series?
+Yeah, scratch that.
+Thanks to [jamesejr](https://github.com/jamesejr) for the PR featured in the [1.6 release](https://github.com/sethlilly/Vapor/releases/tag/v1.6.0) to provide Vapor compatibility with Ghost 2.0.

 **UPDATE**: Many thanks to [pokono](https://github.com/pokono) for the PR featured in the [1.5 release](https://github.com/sethlilly/Vapor/tree/v1.5.0) to bring Vapor up to compatibility with Ghost 1.0+.
 I’ve released that as the final release in the 1.x series.
 Moving forward, only 2.x releases will be maintained.

 With the [release of Ghost 1.0.0](https://blog.ghost.org/1-0/), Vapor 1.x is deprecated.
 Vapor 2.0.0 with full support for Ghost 1.0.0+ is coming, and as soon as I know when that will be, I'll update this repo with information.
 Thanks to everyone who has forked, contributed, and used Vapor!
 I'm looking forward to the next version.